bk1285/rpi_wordclock/README.md

   * get information on current temperature, sunrise, sunset, IP-settings, ...
   * play tetris (credits to [@mrksngl](https://github.com/mrksngl))
 * RESTful, [swagger](https://swagger.io/specification/)-based API to access and control the wordclock functionality
-* Documentation on how to build the clock is available at[here]( http://rpi-wordclock.readthedocs.io/en/master/)
+* [Documentation](http://rpi-wordclock.readthedocs.io/en/master/) on how to build the clock.

 ### ⏳ In progress: Remote control your wordclock via webinterface
 * Control the wordclock with a browser within your local network